Kray-G/kinx/README.md

 ## Introduction

-Ruby or Python is major scripting languages, but its syntax is **NOT** familier with C programmers.
+Ruby or Python is a major scripting language, but its syntax is **NOT** familier with C programmers.
 This is a script language for people who want C-like syntax.
 Now **Native Thread without GIL** has been supported as an **Isolate**.